Thinkersbluff/DGUS-Reloaded_for_CR6-DWIN-SET_Component/README.md

 * Display name of file currently being printed
 * Display elapsed time since starting current print

+NEW at v0.3.8:
+* Reprint last job
+* Enable|Disable Runout Sensor
+* Printer halts and prompts for filament, if Runout Sensor is Enabled AND Filament is not detected

 >> **CAUTION:** The automatic bed-leveling function provided with this version of the firmware ONLY works correctly if you also configure your printer.cfg to perform a 5x5 bed mesh.
 If you do not want to use a 5x5 mesh, do not use this ABL function.

 ## Compatibility